mebusy/notes/dev_notes/ML_机器学习_神经网络2.md

     - ![](../imgs/ml_bpg_103.png)
  - So there are 3 different avenues that can team up together to help increase that activation:
     - Increase b
-    - Increase wᵢ
+    - Increase wᵢ  ( in proportion to aᵢ )
-    - Change aᵢ from the previous layer
+    - Change aᵢ from the previous layer ( in proportion to wᵢ )
  - Focusing just on how the weights should be adjusted, notice how the weights actually have differing levels of influence:
     - the connections with the brightest neurons from the preceding layer have the biggest effect since those weights are multiplied by larger activation values.
     - ![](../imgs/ml_bpg_104.png)